• Skip to primary navigation

 The dish?
 Sag Aloo.
 The variations on this basic recipe are incredibly versatile.
 So versatile in fact that there is a blog devoted to finding the perfect recipe for Sag Aloo.

 I am not sure how authentically Indian Sag Aloo actually is.
 It seems to me that Indian restaurants, in the tradition of Chinese restaurants, have developed this dish for the potato-loving European market.
-I can only offer as proof of this the fact that they use Turmeric, Mustard Seeds and a little Cayenne Pepper as the main source of flavour.
+I can only offer as proof of this the fact that they use turmeric, mustard seeds and a little cayenne pepper as the main source of flavour.
 Both are quintessentially British spices, and, along with curry powder, used since the days of Empire.

 Whatever the actual origin (and I'm sure someone will correct me if I'm wrong), there is no doubt that homemade Sag Aloo is a far superior dish to the flabby, insipid versions you find on the supermarket shelves, where the potatoes are cooked literally to the point of collapse.